“Why Can’t I Just Be Happy Again?”

 Why can’t I be happy is a familiar cry from many in the world today.
 We all want to experience joy again.
-New mothers who are experiencing the baby blues, or who are in the throes of post-partum depression just want to be happy again.
+If you’re suffering from acute depression, anxiety, or perhaps being a new mother experiencing the baby blues, or who are in the throes of post-partum depression, we all just want to be happy again.

 Are you tired of being sad?
 Perhaps you don’t even know why you’re sad.
 This post is for you!
 Get back to your ‘happy place’.
 This post is meant for you!